Allan Pettersson: Legacy

 In 1968–1969, conductor and composer Antal Doráti arranged eight of Pettersson's Barefoot Songs as full-scale orchestral songs.

 Choreographer Birgit Cullberg produced three ballets based on Pettersson's music.
 Rapport (1976, Symphony No. 7), Vid Urskogens rand (1977, Concerto No. 1 for String Orchestra), Krigsdanser (War Dance) (1979, Symphony No. 9).

 The four orchestral sketches "... das Gesegnete, das Verfluchte" (1991) by Peter Ruzicka are a tribute to Pettersson's life and work, quoting sketches of his unfinished Symphony No. 17.

 Roy Andersson used the finale of Symphony No. 7 in his short film World of Glory (Härlig är jorden).

-After Pettersson died, the Allan Pettersson Gesellschaft (Society) issued six yearbooks, Classic Produktion Osnabrück CPO began recording his complete works, and a series of concerts (in 1994–1995) programmed almost all of them.
+After Pettersson's death, the Internationale Allan Pettersson Gesellschaft (International Allan Pettersson Society) issued six yearbooks, Classic Produktion Osnabrück CPO began recording his complete works, and a series of concerts (in 1994–1995) programmed almost all of them.

+In 2002, a Swedish Allan Pettersson Society (Allan Pettersson-sällskapet) has been founded.